Reach Them All with Universal Design for Learning

 UDL Principles

-There are three guidelines associated with a UDL that support a UDL learning environment: multiple means of engagement, representation and action & expression.
+There are three guidelines associated with UDL that support a UDL learning environment: multiple means of engagement, representation and action & expression.
 You are encouraged to review the details of those guidelines along with the checkpoints that act as suggestions for implementation.
 Figure 1 shows the big ideas surrounding those guidelines that we will refer to within this post.

 Figure 1.
 The three big ideas for promoting Universal Design for Learning